PSDI-UK/psdi-variability-plot/CONTRIBUTING.md

 The following tasks should be completed before merging a release candidate branch to `release`:

 - Determine the target version based on the changes made:
   - If any breaking changes have been made (after version 1.0.0), the version will advance to the next major version - `X.Y.Z` to `(X+1).0.0`
   - Otherwise, if any features are added, or any breaking changes are made before version 1.0.0, the version will advance to the next minor version - `X.Y.Z` to `X.(Y+1).0`.
   - Otherwise, the version will advance to the next bugfix version - `X.Y.Z` to `X.Y.(Z+1)`.

 - Create a release candidate branch with the name `rc-<target-version>` (e.g. `rc-1.2.3`), branched off of `main`.
 This should trigger an automated workflow to create a Pull Request from this branch to `release`.
 You may wish to edit the PR's name and/or description.

 - Tagging of the release is handled by an automated workflow which determines the new version based on the previous version and the commit history, looking for any commits which indicate a feature addition or breaking change using [Angular convention](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular#commit-message-format).
-Since we don't practice this regularly, you'll need to make a commit with this style to indicate any feature additions or breaking changes (this can be done when updating the version in the next step):
+Since we don't practice this regularly, you'll need to make a commit with this style to indicate any feature additions or breaking changes (this can be done when updating the Changelog or version in the following steps):
   - If there are any breaking changes **after version 1.0.0 is first published**, start the commit's first line with "feat(release): ", followed by a brief description of the release in a single line, then a blank line, then start the third line with "BREAKING CHANGE: ", followed by a description of the breaking change(s).
 Use manual newlines if necessary to keep lines in this description to a maximum of 50 characters.
 E.g.:

     ```